 Much like page-loading speed, mobile-friendly websites are favored by search engines across the board.
 Why?
 It all comes down to user experience.

-Updating your website can be a serious overhaul and often times a project that gets pushed back year after year.
-However, as a face of your company, it should become a priority.
+Updating your website can be a serious overhaul and oftentimes a project that gets pushed back year after year.
+However, as the face of your company, it should become a priority.
 By modernizing your site regularly with fresh content, you’ll have an easier time updating in the future.